tlawson49/Khan-Academy/README.md

 A Guardian will review your request and respond to you via a Guardian message on your profile.
 Please note that we receive lots of ban appeal requests, so it may take several days to receive a response.

+### How do I contact Khan Academy?

+For help using the Khan Academy website and mobile app, please check out our Help Center and our Support Community.

+You can also report a problem with any part of the Khan Academy website or mobile app here.

+For donation related inquiries please email donate@khanacademy.org.

+#### Why can't I vote on a comment?

+You won't be able to up- or down-vote comments until you've earned 5,000 energy points from learning on Khan Academy.

 ### What are the guidelines for posting links, images, and videos on the community forums?

 These are guidelines for posting links, images, and videos in our discussion forums and Support Community.
 For guidelines on user-created programs, consult the